TelemetryDeck/docs/.github/ISSUE_TEMPLATE/documentation-feedback.md

 ---

-**Which documentation page are we talking about?**
-If possible, please link to the exact page you want to give feedback for.

 **Is your feedback related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]